 Our ambitions for our students

-Because we care for our boys, we are ambitious for them.
+Because we care for our students, we are ambitious for them.
 We want every day to be engaging and enriching and full of academic curiosity.
 We want them to be ready for the rapidly changing future though a focus on critical thinking, creativity, ethics and collaboration.
 We are ambitious about their entry into a university, course or career of their choosing.
-We are also ambitious for them to be excellent employers, employees, friends, husbands and sons.
+We are also ambitious for them to be excellent employers, employees, friends and partners.

 We want them to discover what’s possible by sampling the many things we have to offer here and also by zeroing in on something that allows them to thrive.
 We want them to find their passion, their principles and their purpose here within these walls.
 We want them to have a good time too – after all, it is up to 15 years of their lives that they don’t get back.

-All in all, we want you to be proud of the men of substance and resilience that they become.
+All in all, we want you to be proud of the people of substance and resilience that they become.

-We are proud of our College here at Newington, and at the same time we are grateful that several thousand parents in Sydney and beyond have entrusted the education of their boys to us.
-It is a big responsibility and we take it seriously with every new boy who joins us.
+We are proud of our College here at Newington, and at the same time we are grateful that several thousand parents in Sydney and beyond have entrusted the education of their children to us.
+It is a big responsibility and we take it seriously with every new student who joins us.

 Welcome to Newington …